Nicolas-Reyland/Aquila/README.md

 cd src
 dotnet build
 ```
+or run the *windows-build.bat* script

 On Linux:
 ```
 mcs -target:exe -out:interpreter.exe src/Parser/*.cs
 ```
+or run the *linux-build.sh* script

 You can run an Aquila code file by giving its path as argument: